 It’s that time of year again: annual operating planning.
 Hooray!

-Jokes aside, successful planning relies on how well everyone understands the leaders’ vision and their role in making the magic happen.
+Jokes aside, successful planning relies on how well everyone understands the leadership team’s vision and their role in making the magic happen.
 The general approach is to develop an executive vision, followed by departmental plans.

 For 2023, most OEMs will continue dealing with booming demand for new products in the face of engineering resource constraints.
 In response, I hear many OEMs taking a renewed focus on product portfolio management (PPM) driven by the problems caused by ongoing demand for old products.

-Almost everyone has some level of PPM capability, but many still experience problems with ongoing demand.
+Almost everyone has some level of PPM capability, but many still experience problems with ongoing demand for legacy products.
 Why?
 The answer involves the challenge of translating a vision into reality in the face of a culture that opposes leadership’s vision.

 Despite policy and plans, people will operate according to the natural energy streams that flow throughout the culture.
 This results in heroic and painful efforts that undermine annual planning objectives.